n39712224/MarketHubPro/replit.md

 ## Overview

-MarketHub Phase 1 is a private sales platform focused exclusively on email invitations and Facebook connections.
-This testing-focused application allows users to create private sales listings and invite specific people via email, with optional Facebook network integration.
-The platform features AI-powered description generation, image uploads, and a beautiful modern interface that avoids resembling traditional marketplace designs like eBay.
+MarketHub is a private-sales-only platform focused exclusively on email invitations and Facebook connections.
+This platform allows users to create private sales listings and invite specific people via email, with optional Facebook network integration.
+The platform features shipping cost functionality, image uploads, and a beautiful modern interface that avoids resembling traditional marketplace designs like eBay.
+The platform is designed for private sales only - no public marketplace features.

 ## System Architecture